Consumer – Travel

-If you agree to accept a refund credit note for a booking which has been cancelled as a result of COVID-19 travel restrictions, your travel agent or tour operator will send you an email or paper document with details of your refund credit note within 14 days.
+If you agree to accept a refund credit note for a booking which has been cancelled as a result of travel restrictions, your package travel organiser will send you an email or paper document with details of your refund credit note within 14 days.
 The refund credit note should outline your original package travel booking, the relevant booking details and a unique booking reference.

 How long do I have to use my refund credit note?

 Your refund credit note is valid for 24 months from the date it’s issued to you.
-This means that you have 24 months to book a holiday with your travel agent or operator for future travel.
+This means that you have 24 months to book a holiday with your package travel organiser for future travel.

-Could I lose money if travel restrictions continue and I don’t use it in time?
+Could I lose money if travel restrictions / advice continues and I don’t use it in time?

-The government has made special legal provisions, meaning that all COVID-19 refund credit notes issued by Irish licensed travel agents and tour operators are protected by a State guarantee.
+The Government has made special legal provisions, meaning that all COVID-19 refund credit notes issued by Irish licensed package travel organisers are protected by a State guarantee.